Oregon tight end, social media star, dies of head injury - NewsBreak

 “So full of life in every moment of the day,” Oregon football coach Dan Lanning tweeted.
 “Your smile and energy will be missed Spencer.
 I love you!”

-Like his late grandfather, Donald "Spido" Webb, Spencer was a multi-sport athlete.
-He was invited by Oregon men's basketball coach Dana Altman as a practice player when the Ducks were depleted by injury during the 2018-19 season, but didn't end up joining the team, The Oregonian/OregonLive reported.
+Like his late grandfather, Donald “Spido” Webb, Spencer was a multi-sport athlete.
+He was invited by Oregon men’s basketball coach Dana Altman to the team at least as a practice player in when the Ducks were depleted by injury during the 2018-19 season, but didn’t end up joining the team, The Oregonian/OregonLive reported.

 Webb is survived by his older brother, Cody, who became Spencer’s legal guardian 10 years ago, sister-in-law, Alicia, aunt and uncle, who all helped raise him.